-Born in 1973, Penny's family have lived in Portsmouth since 1975.
+Penny has lived in Portsmouth since she was 2-years-old.
 Her father, who was born in Hilsea barracks, was in the Paras before becoming a teacher at Oak Park school and later a youth worker for Hampshire Council.
 Her mother, who died of breast cancer in 1988, was a special needs teacher at several Purbrook schools, and her stepmother is also a local primary school teacher.
 Penny has two brothers, Edward and James, who is her twin.
-She was educated at Oaklands RC Comprehensive School and studied drama at the Victoryland children theatre.
+She was educated at Oaklands RC Comprehensive School and studied drama at the Victoryland Theatre School.

 She worked at the old Johnson and Johnson factory and as a magician's assistant for Paulsgrove resident and former President of the Magic Circle, Will Ayling, before becoming the first person in her family to go to University.

-She gained an interest in politics having worked in the hospitals and orphanages of post revolutionary Romania, for the year prior and during her time at University.
+She gained an interest in politics having worked in the hospitals and orphanages of post-revolutionary Romania, for the year before and during her time at University.

 She has a successful career in business and communications working in the private, public and charitable sectors.
 She supported British truckers during the French blockades whilst working for the Freight Transport Association.
 She is proud to have been a director of one of the top performing local authorities in the UK - delivering excellent services for one of the lowest council taxes in the UK.

-She went on the be a director of a national lottery distributor and created the Veterans reunited programme, enabling service men and women to visit WW2 battlefields and be involved in commemorative events.
-In 2006 she became Director of Diabetes UK - the largest patient organization in Europe.
+She went on to be a director of a national lottery distributor and created the Veterans Reunited programme, enabling service men and women to visit WW2 battlefields and be involved in commemorative events.
+In 2006 she became Director of Diabetes UK - the largest patient organisation in Europe.
 She expanded the services of the charity and substantially increased its income, and set up services in developing countries particularly prone to diabetes.

 Penny is training to be a Royal Navy reservist at King Alfred on Whale Island, is a fellow of the Royal Society for Arts, and a member of the British Astronomical Association.
-She lives at Port Solent with two very demanding cats, and is a keen painter and hopes to have her first exhibition in 2011.
+She lives at Port Solent with two very demanding cats and is a keen painter.

-Penny fundraises for several local and national charities and ran the League of Friends visiting team at the Queen Alexandra Hospital for the last 5 years.
+Penny fundraises for several local and national charities, including the League of Friends visiting team at the Queen Alexandra Hospital.

 Penny is determined to find practical solutions to the tough issues facing our city that really concern local residents.

 Penny is working on a wide range of campaigns to give powers back to the local community and strengthen their hand in arguing for services to be retained.
-Top of the list here is improvements to bus services, and services to older people, which have steadily been eroded.
-Recent campaigns include improving the tax credit system and for justice for the victims of tax credit and equitable life maladministration.
+Top of the list here are improvements to bus services, and services to older people, which have steadily been eroded.
+Recent campaigns include improving the tax credit system and justice for the victims of tax credit and equitable life maladministration.
 She is also working to support the local hospital, which is locked into a crippling PFI contract, and to support local businesses, most notably to have their business rates reduced.
-She is also looking at how local schools can access the capital they need to develop and in particular at ensuing there is provision for the current large number of children who are being home taught or who regularly play truant.
-She has also campaigned to get anti social behavior clauses placed into private and public sector housing contracts.
+She is also looking at how local schools can access the capital they need to develop and ensuing there is provision for the current large number of children who are being home taught or who regularly play truant.
+She has also campaigned to get antisocial behaviour clauses placed into private and public sector housing contracts.

 Penny devoted her maiden speech to the Royal Navy and is working to secure the future of Portsmouth Naval Base and the fleet.